Why We Need More Potassium and How to Get It

 Electrolyte balance is also important in treating many conditions such as heart and kidney disease, and reducing stroke risk.
 Electrolyte balance is also crucial to controlling hydrops, a form of Meniere’s disease with elevated inner ear pressure.

 Taking certain medicines, especially steroids, can lead to electrolyte imbalance.
 This imbalance can in turn upset the water balance of the cells, which can cause water retention.
 Glucocorticoids like prednisone can have major effects on the body’s management of electrolytes.
 People with many different diagnoses often take steroids, including people with rheumatoid disease.
+There’s even a book about how potassium nutrition can affect medical conditions, including RA.

 Foods to eat when you need more potassium